UVarshaReddy/HUMAN-EMOTION-IDENTIFIER-USING-TEXT-CLASSIFICATION/README.md

 # HUMAN EMOTION IDENTIFIER BASED ON TEXT CLASSIFICATION

-Use this dataset for the Increment 1: https://www.kaggle.com/datasets/debarshichanda/goemotions
+Use this link for the dataset: https://www.kaggle.com/datasets/debarshichanda/goemotions